phuocsanh/XANH-AG-SERVER/README.md

    ```

 3. Set up the database:
-   - Create a PostgreSQL database
+   - Create a Supabase project at https://supabase.com
+   - Get your database connection details from the Supabase dashboard
-   - Update the `.env` file with your database credentials
+   - Update the `.env` file with your Supabase credentials

 4. Run database migrations:
    ```bash